 - Employee records, and

-- E-mailed to the last known e-mail address of the witness; or,
+- E-mail to your last known e-mail address; or,

-- Certified mail to the witness’s last known address.4
+- Certified mail to a last known address.3

 Disobedience to a subpoena, or a refusal to be sworn or to testify as a witness, may be punished by the court or magistrate as a contempt.5

 For the most part, contempt of court is a misdemeanor, punishable by:

 - Up to six months in county jail; and/or,